abdullahkavakli/abdullahkavakli.github.io/index.md

 ### Projects:

 - #### [`Trivia Quiz`](https://github.com/abdullahkavakli/Trivia-Quiz)
-    - Trivia-Quizis a question game used PyQt5 module.
+    - Trivia-Quizis a question game used PyQt5.
     - It gets questions from database and saves scores to database.

 - #### [`OnRails`](https://github.com/abdullahkavakli/data-structures)